General FAQ

 - Individuals, including owners and operators, whose minimum monthly hours required to be eligible for the professional development funding do not fall under the eligible hours for wage top-up category;

-- Individuals whose income is funded by another program such as Program Unit Funding through Alberta Education, therapists and assistants paid through other organizations;
+- Individuals whose income is funded by another program such as Program Unit Funding through Alberta Education, and are paid through other organizations (e.g., therapists);

 - Cooks, cleaners, accountants, receptionists and other support staff when not providing direct child care; and

-- Individuals who were not certified by the Alberta Child Care Staff Certification Office.
+- Individuals who were not certified by the Childcare Staff Certification Office.

 How much PD funding am I eligible for?